MaggieBi/Naturalist/README.md

 Naturalist
 ==========

 This final project deals with a naturalist who lands on an island and roams around it, capturing animals and bring them back to the ship.
-It was implemented with BFS and Dijkstra's algorithm to calculate the shortest path in Java.
+It was implemented with DFS and Dijkstra's algorithm to calculate the shortest path in Java.

 ### Disclaimer
 Only files in the src folder are of my own work; the rest is by the course staff to set up the working environment.